-As we begin this journey of Lent in the hope of reflecting more completely Christ's love for our brothers and sisters, let us remember...
+As we continue the work of the risen Christ in this Easter season, let us remember...
 "All that matters in any and every way Christ is being proclaimed."

 Monsignor William McCumber